Table of Contents

 - Built-in observability.
 Logs, traces, and run history out of the box.

 - OAuth-ready.
-Most clients need OAuth-authenticated remote endpoints; Pipedream provides this without you writing it.
+Most clients need OAuth-authenticated remote endpoints.
+Pipedream provides that without you writing it.

 - Iteration speed.
-Edit, save, test, in seconds rather than deploy cycles.
+Edit, save, test in seconds instead of deploy cycles.

-Roll-your-own makes sense when you have specific needs (private network, custom auth, deeply specialized tooling).
-For most first servers, you don’t have those needs yet; you have a workflow you want to automate.
-Use the hosted path; revisit the build-vs-buy decision once you’ve shipped the first server.
+Roll-your-own makes sense when you have specific needs: private network, custom auth, deeply specialized tooling.
+Most first servers do not have those needs yet.
+You have a workflow you want to automate.
+Use the hosted path.
+Revisit the build-vs-buy call once you have shipped the first server.
 The tradeoffs are covered in our Pipedream + MCP April 2026 builder notes.

 What to build first

-The single biggest mistake first-time MCP server builders make is picking too ambitious a first project.
+The single biggest mistake first-time MCP server builders make: picking too ambitious a first project.
 Aim for a server that:

 | Property | Why |